MicrosoftDocs/winrt-api/windows.gaming.input/racingwheel.md

    <tr><td /><td>HID-mode for the Xbox One</td></tr>
 </table>

-Note that to use the devices listed above you should include a HID capability declaration in your app's appxmanifest:
+Note that to use the devices listed above you should include a HID (Human Interface Device) capability declaration in your app's appxmanifest:

 ```xml